labzero/guides/process/writing_design_principles.md

 ## Guerilla principles

-We don’t always have access to the research we need.
-Sometimes we don't have direct access to customers.
-Sometimes the timeframe or budget limits us.
+You don’t always have access to the research you need.
+Sometimes you don't have direct access to customers, or the timeframe or budget limits you.

-In these cases, it’s still important to work from principles, even if they’re less grounded.
-For example, if you’re designing software for a productivity app, common sense suggests a principle like:
+In these cases, it’s still important that the team have a common framework for evaluating and iterating on the designs.
+You might choose principles from usability best practices or principles you've used on similar projects.
+For example, if you’re designing an onboarding experience, a good principle might be:

 > **Minimize user input**
 > Remember and anticipate user decisions in expected ways.
 Completing a task should feel as efficient and effortless as possible.

 ## Examples